-If only the sixth consciousness knows that the five aggregates and all dharmas are illusory, while the manas remains unaware and unaccepting, then it is of little use; it is merely superficial understanding, not true eradication of the view of self.
-From the first fruit (Sotāpanna) to the fourth fruit (Arhat), the manas must continuously recognize that the five aggregates are impermanent, illusory, and devoid of self.
-When it fully accepts this, the manas will completely sever all attachment to the realm of the five aggregates and gain the ability to transcend the cycle of birth and death.
-When the manas completely severs all attachments upon attaining the fourth fruit, it is like watching an IMAX movie: no matter what happens on the screen or what realms appear, the mind remains undisturbed, neither avoiding nor welcoming them.
-The manas no longer directs the body to avoid anything; the mind knows that all phenomena are unreal, existing only on the screen, not in reality, and thus ceases to be afraid.
+If only consciousness knows that the five aggregates and all phenomena are illusory, but the manas remains unaware and unaccepting, then it is of little use; it is merely a superficial understanding, not a true severance of the view of self.
+Between the first fruit and the fourth fruit, the manas must continuously recognize that the five aggregates are impermanent, illusory, and devoid of self.
+When it fully accepts this, the manas severs all attachment to the world of the five aggregates and gains the ability to transcend the cycle of birth and death.
+When the manas completely severs all attachments and attains the fourth fruit, it is like watching an IMAX movie: no matter what happens on the dome screen, what realms appear, the mind remains undisturbed, neither avoiding nor welcoming.
+The manas no longer directs the body to avoid anything; the mind knows that all realms are unreal, merely on the screen, not real, and thus no longer fears them.

 13